darribas/gds4ae/content/pages/overview.md

 1. A computer set up with the Jupyter Lab environment and all the required libraries (please see the {ref}`Software stack <software_stack>` part in the [Infrastructure](infrastructure) section for instructions)
 1. A local copy of the materials that you can run on your own computer (see the {ref}`repository <github_repo>` section in the [Infrastructure](infrastructure) section for instructions)

+Blocks have different components:

+- 📖 *Ahead of time...*: materials to go on your own ahead of the live session
+- 💻 *Hands-on coding*: content for the live session
+- 🐾 *Next steps*: a few pointers to continue your journey on the area the block covers

 ## Content

 The structure of content is divided in nine blocks: